 Examples of expenditures considered to be administrative are: executive staff, fund development, fund raising, information technology staff and expenditures, administrative and data entry staff, human resources (including fingerprinting and background screens for employees), the cost for an agency audit, and fiscal staff (including payroll processing fees) or responsibilities.

-The CBHC administrative/indirect costs cannot exceed 10% (agency budget greater than $750,000) or 20% (agency budget less than $750,000) of the total direct expenditures.

 Lead Agencies with Sub-contractor(s): The administrative/indirect budget for the lead agency is limited to 10% of the first $25,000 of each sub-contract (for a maximum administrative/indirect expense of

 $2,500 for each sub-contractor partner).
 Each subcontractor is allowed 10% (or 20%) of the direct expenditures for administrative/indirect expense in its budget.